ivanhofer/sthemer/README.md

 ### Why is the generated CSS so big when using multiple levels of nesting?

 The more levels of nesting you are using, the longer the required CSS selector is and so the file size of the resulting CSS will be larger.
 But It will not account that much to the amount of data an user has to download.
 Modern browsers and tools have good support for [gzip](https://www.gnu.org/software/gzip/) compression.
 Because those selectors will look quite similar, gzip compression will perform great and reduce the size.

+### Why does the scheme class not get applied to the HTML tag?

+You probably will never need it.
+You can wrap the root of your application with the `Sthemer` and define your styles there.
+This approach also makes it possible to use [nested schemes](#nested-schemes) in a consistent way.